warning Coming soon – PHH Mortgage is changing its name! right arrow

 • The title insurance company providing the title insurance policy that insures the related security instrument did not make or take any exception to (and such title insurance policy does not contain any exclusion relating to) the fact that any loan document was notarized by eNotarization.

-• The Seller will retain for the life of the Lloan plus seven years, and will promptly provide to PHH upon request, records (including system logs and audit trails) which can be used to establish and verify (a) the proper and valid eNotarization, and (b) the integrity and reliability of the process and systems by which the eNotarization was created.
-Upon request, the Seller will provide (or cause its vendors to provide) certifications and affidavits regarding the foregoing, in form and content reasonably required by PHH Mortgage in order to enforce an eNote or any other mortgage loan document.
+• The Client will retain for the life of the Lloan plus seven years, and will promptly provide to PHH upon request, records (including system logs and audit trails) which can be used to establish and verify (a) the proper and valid eNotarization, and (b) the integrity and reliability of the process and systems by which the eNotarization was created.
+Upon request, the Client will provide (or cause its vendors to provide) certifications and affidavits regarding the foregoing, in form and content reasonably required by PHH Mortgage in order to enforce an eNote or any other mortgage loan document.

 • The related eMortgage otherwise satisfies all of the requirements of the Fannie Mae eMortgage Guide and/or the Freddie Mac eMortgage Guide for the purchase of the loan by Fannie Mae and/or Freddie Mac.

-Upon obtaining prior written approval withfrom PHH, Mortgage the Seller may sell most eligible conventional first lien mortgages to PHH as eMortgages.
+Upon obtaining prior written approval withfrom PHH, Mortgage the Client may sell most eligible conventional first lien mortgages to PHH as eMortgages.
 This includes fully amortized fixed-rate and adjustable-rate mortgages.
 The following are not permitted currently for purchase by PHH:

 • Loans that are insured by the FHA and Loans guaranteed by the, VA or USDA